gauravexp261/Loan-Default-Predictions/README.md

 Note that this dataset may not be reliable as this project was developed for educational purposes in the field of machine learning only and not for professional use.

-A live version of the application can be found on [Streamlit Community Cloud](https://alejandro-ao-streamlit-cancer-predict-appmain-uitjy1.streamlit.app/).
+A live version of the application can be found on [Loan Default Prediction App](https://loan-fraud-predictionsgit-5n9r7dce6xrrbauxgkpqna.streamlit.app/).

 ## Installation